 control ★★★☆ | selfheal ★★☆☆ | outheal ★★☆☆ | dmg ★☆☆☆

 Weak but rare dry solid form, it lasts for a pretty long time even when separated from him so it can be packaged up for medical uses.
-Also looks like flowers.
+It falls like reddish pieces of peeling skin, but the joke is it looks like flower petals when you don't know the origin.
 Smells like nothing though.

 Cilix (oil well)